The Foreign Investment Regulation Review: Canada

 - the compatibility of the investment with national industrial, economic and cultural policies, taking into consideration industrial, economic and cultural policy objectives enunciated by the government or legislature of any province likely to be significantly affected by the investment; and

-- the contribution of the investment to Canada's ability to compete in world markets.34
+- the contribution of the investment to Canada's ability to compete in world markets.32

-The broad language of the net benefit factors listed in the ICA (such as 'compatibility with industrial policies') provides the Minister with wide discretion to approve or reject proposed transactions.
-Although ministerial decisions regarding approval of a proposed transaction are published, the Minister may, but has no statutory right to, publicise the reasons for approving or rejecting reviewable investments without the consent of the investor.35 Commentators have suggested that the Minister make available information concerning the net benefit determination and 'create a “jurisprudence” of decisions that could inform future investors of the commitments that are likely to be required'.
+This broad language provides the Minister with wide discretion to approve or reject proposed transactions.
+While ministerial decisions approving a proposed transaction are published, the Minister may, but has no statutory right, to publicise the reasons for approving or rejecting reviewable investments without the consent of the investor.33

-When a formal national security review is ordered by the Governor in Council, the initial review period is 45 days, which may be unilaterally extended by the Minister for a further 45 days.
-Following the review, unless the Minister sends a notice that no further action will be taken, she or he can refer the matter to the Governor in Council, who has 20 days in which to take any measures advisable to protect Canada's national security, including blocking the investment, allowing the transaction to close subject to undertakings by the investor or certain terms and conditions, or, in the case of a completed transaction, order a divestiture.42 The investor may be required to make legally binding undertakings to the Canadian government to mitigate potential harm to national security.
-The investor may give structural or behavioural undertakings, or a combination of these, to (1) obtain government approval of proposed locations to avoid proximity to strategic assets; (2) service and support some or all business lines in Canada; (3) create approved corporate security protocols to protect information; (4) conduct third-party compliance audits; and (5) provide access to facilities for compliance inspection to mitigate such harm.43
+When a formal national security review is ordered, the review itself may take 45 days to complete; this period may be unilaterally extended by the Minister for a further 45 days.
+Following the review, unless the Minister sends a notice that no further action will be taken, she or he can refer the matter to the Governor in Council, who has 20 days in which to take any measures advisable to protect Canada's national security, including blocking the investment, allowing the transaction to close subject to undertakings by the investor or certain terms and conditions, or, in the case of a completed transaction, order a divestiture.40 The investor may be required to make legally binding undertakings to the Canadian government to mitigate potential harm to national security.
+The investor may give structural and/or behavioural undertakings that require the investor:

-Commentators have expressed concern that the ICA does not provide sufficient guidance on what may constitute a threat to national security.44 The ICA does not define national security, and so the Minister has broad discretion to review investments.
-To aid investors, the government published guidelines detailing the factors that it will consider in either ordering or considering a national security review.45 The factors include:
+The ICA does not define 'national security' and so the Minister has broad discretion to review investments.
+To aid investors, the government published guidelines detailing the factors that it will consider in either ordering or considering a national security review.42 These factors include:

 - potential effects of the investment on Canada's defence capabilities and interests;